module specification

 Learning outcomes

-On successful completion of this module students will be able to:
+On successful completion of this module, students should be able to:

 LO1.
-Explain, appraise and critically evaluate network security terminology, vulnerabilities and policies and configure security technology for testing and monitoring
+Explain, appraise and critically evaluate network security terminology, vulnerabilities and policies and configure security technology for testing and monitoring.

 LO2.
-Implement AAA and IDS using Cisco routers and designing and managing a secure network; and appraise and analyse security policies and network security posture;
+Implement AAA and IDS using Cisco routers and designing and managing a secure network; and appraise and analyse security policies and network security posture.

 LO3.
-Identify, understand and appreciate the knowledge of governance/frameworks and standards of information and network security including the related professional, legal, social and ethical issues;
+Identify, understand and appreciate the knowledge of governance/frameworks and standards of information and network security including the related professional, legal, social and ethical issues.

 LO4.
-Investigate and create a systematic and independent examination of network infrastructure for vulnerabilities and threats;
+Investigate and create a systematic and independent examination of network infrastructure for vulnerabilities and threats.

 Bibliography